obscure-com/ti_touchdb/README.md

 * Couchbase Lite is under the Apache License 2.0.
 See that project for additional licenses.

 ## Development Status - iOS

+**1.3**

+2016-01-27

+* Updated to Couchbase Mobile 1.2.0.
+* Fixed issues that came up as a result of Titanium SDK changes.

 **1.0**